The Fed’s Printing Money Again — But Not for You

 When you step back and look at it, the picture is truly shocking.

-The Fed is basically printing money to allow the federal government to pay its bills.
+Even before the pandemic, the Fed was printing money to allow the federal government to pay its bills.

 That’s not supposed to happen, which is why the Fed is so keen to call its recent actions “expanding its balance sheet.”
 It conceals what’s really going on … as well as the dangers.

-That’s because up to now, Wall Street’s abundant cash reserves have helped prop up the stock market’s epic bull run.
+That’s because up to that point last year, Wall Street’s abundant cash reserves helped prop up the stock market’s epic bull run.
 Those reserves have been lent out as loans to U.S. corporations to facilitate their stock repurchases.

 With Wall Street firms under enormous pressure to buy government debt to accommodate Washington’s deficits — and the Fed terrified of being exposed as a money-printing facilitator of those deficits — something’s got to give.

 And when it does, it’s going to take the stock market down with it.

 That’s why it’s as important as ever to keep up with our insights here in Bauman Daily.
 We’re determined to help you profit no matter what the market does.